layadang/monopoly-board-game/README.md

 - **Vickery auctions**: the highest price bidder wins, but only has to pay the second-highest price

 ### Data Collection
-These objects created above will track the players' actions and game state throughout each game.
+The Python objects created above will, by design, track the players' actions and game state throughout each game.
 The inputs will include player decisions, the outcomes of dice rolls, and auction strategies.

 ### Feature Extraction
 The key features to track for each turn of the game include: